 Why So Serious, Adam Cayton-Holland and Andy Juett?By John Wenzel | August 23rd, 2013 | No Comments »

-The comedian/writer and comedian/producer, respectively, are two of Denver’s most passionate stand-up boosters and two of its most experienced DIY comedy show runners.
-Throw in Juett’s radio background and Cayton-Holland’s constant touring and you’ve got a recipe for a jam-packed yet palatable comedy festival that aims to put Denver on the same plate as scenes in Portland, Ore., and Austin, Texas.
+The comic-writer and comic-producer, respectively, are two of Denver’s most passionate stand-up boosters and two of its most experienced DIY comedy show runners.
+Throw in Juett’s radio background and Cayton-Holland’s constant touring and you’ve got a recipe for a jam-packed yet approachable comedy fest that aims to put Denver on the same level as scenes in Portland, Ore., and Austin, Texas.

 The festival, which runs today (Friday, Aug.
 23) and tomorrow (Saturday, Aug.
-24) at the Hi-Dive, 3 Kings Tavern, the Hornet and the Gothic Theatre on South Broadway, will feature a mix of local and national comics such as Reggie Watts, Matt Braunger, Christie Buchele, Adrian Mesa, Chuck Roy, Kyle Kinane, Bobby Crane, Jake Weisman, Timmi Lasley, Sean Patton and dozens of others.
+24) at South Broadway’s Hi-Dive, 3 Kings Tavern, Hornet and Gothic Theatre will feature a mix of local and national comics such as Reggie Watts, Matt Braunger, Christie Buchele, Adrian Mesa, Chuck Roy, Kyle Kinane, Bobby Crane, Jake Weisman, Timmi Lasley, Sean Patton and dozens more.

 We caught up with Cayton-Holland and Juett at Charlie Brown’s on Capitol Hill a few days ago to talk festivals, Denver’s exploding comedy scene and why this could happen anywhere — but doesn’t.